MatthewShoreWeb/WebScript-Coursework3/docs/REFLECTION.md

 This coursework allowed me to improve the quality of my CSS from previous projects and work that I have done.
 The improvements that I have done to my CSS include:
 1. Using media querys to have different style options for devices below a certain screen size.
 This allows for improved scalability on smaller devices such as mobile phones.
 2. Seperating styling by common attribute.
 In this coursework I ,for the first time, grouped HTML elements with the same properties together using commas.
 Then I could add any unique style options later.
 While this is not particularly advanced, it was nevertheless something which was unknown to me and has contributed to the development of my CSS skills in this project, greatly improving the CSS quality.
+3. A small but useful

+### Usability Improvements/Considerations:

+In this program I took care to consider usability.
+For every event in the program there is a help icon which, when pressed, will display to the user information about how to use a particular component of the application.
+This I feel will be very useful if the user gets stuck.

+Another usability consideration that was made was to disable all buttons for input until the user has entered a valid input.
+Meaning that the user cannot even press the button until they have entered a valid input.
+This provides a very clear way for the user to get feedback on their input in essentially real time.
+If they ever get stuck they can also click one of the help icons mentioned above.